sbnc-eu/eslint-plugin-sbnc-rules/docs/rules/space-in-parens.md

 An object literal may be used as a third array item to specify exceptions, with the key `"exceptions"` and an array as the value.
 These exceptions work in the context of the first option.
 That is, if `"always"` is set to enforce spacing, then any "exception" will *disallow* spacing.
 Conversely, if `"never"` is set to disallow spacing, then any "exception" will *enforce* spacing.

-Note that this rule only enforces spacing within parentheses; it does not check spacing within curly or square brackets, but will enforce or disallow spacing of those brackets if and only if they are adjacent to an opening or closing parenthesis.
+Note that this rule only enforces spacing within parentheses; it does not check spacing within curly braces or square brackets, but will enforce or disallow spacing of those brackets if and only if they are adjacent to an opening or closing parenthesis.

-The following exceptions are available: `["{}", "[]", "()", "empty", "bracket lines", "bracket sides"]`.
+The following exceptions are available: `["{}", "[]", "()", "empty", "bracket lines", "bracket sides", "bracket unclosed", "bracket within"]`.

 ### Empty Exception